-WITHDRAWL FROM A DUAL ENROLLMENT CLASS.
+WITHDRAWL FROM A DUAL ENROLLMENT CLASS

 Students may not withdraw from a college course past the tuition payment deadline, as set by Bergen Community College.
-Withdrawal requests for medical reasons or other special exemptions should be made in writing to your guidance counselor.
+Withdrawal requests for medical reasons or other special exemptions should be made in writing to your guidance counselor by a parent/guardian.